belle2/basf2/display/doc/index.rst

   currently selected view, which is selected by anywhere in it.
 * :gui-highlight-style:`UndockWindow` moves this view into its own window, so it can be freely moved around, or shown in fullscreen.
-* :gui-highlight-style:1DestroyWindow` removes this view entirely until the display is restarted.
+* :gui-highlight-style:`DestroyWindow` removes this view entirely until the display is restarted.

 .. _display_troubleshooting: